scalar-labs/helm-charts/docs/getting-started-scalardb.md

    ```
    It may take a while to start Cassandra in the container.
 So, if this command returns an error, wait a moment and then re-run it.

 ## Step 4.
-Deploy Scalar DB Server on minikube by Helm Charts
+Deploy Scalar DB Server on the Kubernetes (minikube) using Helm Charts

 1. Add the Scalar Helm Repository.
    ```console